coderefinery/DEPRECATED-software-licensing/talk.md

 - Your cake is celebrated by The New Yorker magazine.
 - People will have difficulties to reproduce your celebrated recipe.
 - Nobody else will improve your recipe.
-- Bad copycats will appear, you don't get any credit.
+- Bad copycats might appear, you don't get any credit.
 - Fewer tasty cakes will get consumed.

 ---